PietrociniBrogan/Projects/README.md

 # Projects
-Download the files to view as a rendered .html file in your browser.
-Or preview the .ipynb file.
 Personal Projects to test and strengthen my code.
-Centered around common machine learning concepts.
+Centered around common machine learning concepts from my machine learning and advanced machine learning course.
+Various Regression and Classification Tasks that include models ranging from XGBoost to Neural Networks in various scenarios.